As open source

 Areas of use

-OpenSIMPLY is very fast and capable of automatically multi-pass simulating of the same model with different input data.
+simulation software and capable of automatically performing multi-run simulations of the same model with different input data.

-The entire network route of any packet can be saved and analyzed. learn more
+The entire network route of any packet can be saved and analyzed.
+Learn more